 Kids need to be carried when they are little.
 Before they can walk, it’s the only way you can get them around.
 But even after they start moving, you still cannot avoid constantly bending over to scoop them up.
 Whether to keep them from running into the street or to keep them headed in the right direction, parenting means hauling around an ever growing child, and that means your back will start to hurt.

-The Baby Bucket
+The Problem with the Baby Bucket

 Pillow positioning is an important consideration for all sleepers, but it is doubly important for parents who might get stuck in one position all night as your small human takes up four times their expected size in bed space.
 See my article on how to sleep for ideas on how to set your neck up for a comfortable night.